yoppoy/be-inspired/README.md

-# be-inspired
+# Be-inspired
+"I read a lot on medium, time to share it with those around me"

 NodeJs server scrapping medium bookmarks and serving data to a React App that displays them with a material UI

-"I read a lot on medium, time to share it with those around me"

 ### Environment variables
 Setup the following environment variables in a `.env` file.